+There tends to be a lot of jargon in NVQ Assessor job vacancies.
 With NVQ Assessor roles salaried at £25k-£35K per annum, landing a job in one of these positions is a big deal.
 You may have come across job postings for these roles and been drawn to the high starting wage; the opportunity to travel between sites; or the chance to pass on your skills and knowledge to the next generation in your industry.
-Whatever your reason for looking into NVQ Assessor job vacancies or IQA vacancies, you want to make sure you’re applying for the ones you’re most qualified in, to get the best chance of getting called to an interview.
+Whatever your reason for looking into NVQ Assessor job vacancies or IQA vacancies, you want to make sure you’re applying for the ones you’re most qualified in.
+You need to get the best chance of getting called to an interview.

 Making Sense of the Jargon